Fruchix/star/README.md

 star is a (slightly over-engineered) Unix command line bookmark manager.
 Dynamically star your favorite folders and instantly navigate (cd) to them.

-It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2) (the autocompletion uses bash features even for Zsh).
+It is written in Bash, but can be used with Zsh as long as there is an available Bash version (>= 3.2).

 ## Table of contents <!-- omit from toc -->